boostorg/redis/README.md

-It is important to emphasize that Redis servers use the old communication protocol RESP2 by default, therefore it is necessary to send a `HELLO 3` command everytime a connection is established.
+It is important to emphasize that Redis servers use the old communication protocol RESP2 by default, therefore it is necessary to send a `HELLO 3` command every time a connection is established.
 Another common scenario for reconnection is, for example, a failover with sentinels, covered in `resolve_with_sentinel.cpp` example.